bjornbytes/lovr-docs/guides/Shaders.md

     buffer = lovr.graphics.getBuffer(palette, 'vec4')
     pass:send('Colors', buffer)

-    -- or, using the location
+    -- or, using the binding number
     pass:send(0, buffer)

 The shader can then use the `colors` array to access the data from the `palette` table.